FIRST-YEAR CONNECTIONS

 Please note: This course satisfies a University graduation requirement in the Social Sciences category.

-Please note: This course satisfies a University graduation requirement in the Interdisciplinary Studies category.
+Please note: This course satisfies a University graduation requirement in the electives category.

 University 101 is designed to assist first-year students in making a positive adjustment to University life.
 Students discuss topics that have an impact on a college experience, and they learn about important resources and support services available at the University.
-Through discussions, readings, and assignments, students develop the skills and awareness that will serve them throughout their years at Hofstra and in the future.
+Through discussions, readings, and assignments, students develop the skills and awareness that will serve them throughout their years at Hofstra and in the future, including study skills and time management.

 Please note: This course satisfies a University graduation requirement in the electives category.
-Three sections are being offered.
+Six sections are being offered.
 One is geared toward students interested in pre-health disciplines, and meets for one hour each week throughout the Fall semester.
-The other two sections are appropriate for students interested in any discipline for a major, and for students who are undecided.
-These latter two sections meet only during the first half of the Fall semester, for two hours each week.
+Two sections are geared towards student athletes who need to balance training with their academic activities.
+The other three sections are appropriate for students interested in any discipline for a major, and for students who have not yet declared a major.

 TH, 9:55-11:05 a.m., Ellen Miller and Monica Schauss